-

 Salary and wage levels in Munich

 Living and accommodation costs in Munich are not cheap.
 In terms of cost of living, there are only a few cities in Baden-Württemberg such as Stuttgart that are more expensive.
 On the other hand, wages in southern Germany are also very high.
-In Bavaria, the annual average is around €47,300, and salaries in Munich in particular are somewhat higher than, for example, in Nuremberg.
-University graduates typically earn a starting salary of around €48,500.
-Trainees/apprentices, meanwhile, earn an average of €32,300 at the start of their careers.
+However, especially in southern Germany, the wage level is also higher.
+In Bavaria, it averages about €42,000 annually, with wages in Munich specifically being somewhat higher than in Nuremberg, for example.
+For university graduates, the starting salary is around €47,300.
+Apprentices earn an average of €32,400 after starting their careers.

 Studying and working in Munich